 Sorting, Patterns, Set Creating, and Counting

-Check out these fun spring themed sets I found at the Dollar Tree.
-Once you play with them a few times and model for your kiddo how to sort, make a patter, count or create a set they will practice those skills on their own.
-Just give them the new fun themed material and the space to tinker!
+Check out these fun spring-themed sets I found at the Dollar Tree.
+Once you play with them a few times and model for your kiddo how to sort, make a pattern, count or create a set they will practice those skills on their own.
+Just give them the new fun-themed material and the space to tinker!
 Here are some examples below!

 The Importance of Modeling!